-Portage Health Express Care for illnesses or injuries that require medical treatment but are not serious enough to warrant a visit to the emergency department.
+- UP Health System - Portage Express Care for illnesses or injuries that require medical treatment but are not serious enough to warrant a visit to the emergency department.

-Portage Health Emergency Department is staffed 24/7 for emergency care.
+- UP Health System - Portage Emergency Department is staffed 24/7 for emergency care.

 The following services may help you meet your family's needs.

-Graduate School Parental Accommodation Policy can assist you with the addition of a new baby.
+- Graduate School Parental Accommodation Policy can assist you with the addition of a new child.